stevebrownlee/classroom-objects/Part 1: Flower Objects.md

 In this exercise, you are going to create two objects that represent flowers - a Tulip and a Rose.
 The objects will be largely the same, but since roses have thorns and tulips do not, there will be a difference between the properties on each one.

+In the starter code in the editor, create two objects where you see the comments.

+Both flower objects should have the following properties.

+1. Color, which will be a string
+2. Stem length, which will be a number
+3.